norswap/nanoeth/src/com/norswap/nanoeth/signature/README.md

 because the probability of `n <= x + n < q` is exceedingly small (< 1/10^36).
 It's so rare that Ethereum decides to not consider them, see below.

 There are two equivalent ways of verifying a signature.
 The first one involves reconstructing `P` using `(r, s)` and the public key (an elliptic curve point `Q`).
 The second one is to recover the public key `Q` from `(r, s)` and check that against the public key whose signature we want to verify.
 Ethereum clients tend to use this second way because an address is composed of the 160 rightmost bits of the public key.
 So to verify a signature, we just recover the public key and compare its 160 rightmost bits to the sender's address.

 However, because multiple `P` are possible, multiple `Q` are also possible.
 We either need to check the four possible keys, or be given a specific recovery ID (sometimes written `recId`) to tell us which key to recover.

-To verify a signature, we recover the public key that would have generated the signature from the signature, then compare that it conforms to the public key we want to check.
-However, because multiple public keys are possible, we either need to the check the four possible keys, or to be given a specific recovery ID (sometimes written `recId`) to tell us which `P` point is the correct one, and consequently, which public key to recover.

 The recovery ID has a value in `[0, 3]`:
 - 0 = `(x < n,  even y)`